JDDoesDev/tlp/jekyll/_posts/2016-1-18-stay-productive-working-from-home.md

 There are literally TONS of apps and tools out there that are designed to make you more productive.
 One of the best that I've found is a [Pomodoro timer](http://lifehacker.com/productivity-101-a-primer-to-the-pomodoro-technique-1598992730).
 Basically, you set a 25 minute timer and work your butt off during that 25 minutes.
 Focus only on your task at hand and work, work, work!
 Take a 5 minute break to rest your eyes, check your email, look at your phone, etc. and then set another 25 minute timer and GO!
 Repeat this 4 times, then take a 15 minute break.
 Eight cycles of this and it's time for lunch!
 Some rules to consider for those around you:
     * The Headphone Rule - If your headphones are on, you are not available.
-    * The Door Rule - If the door is closed, it had better be somethin extremely important for it to be opened
+    * The Door Rule - If the door is closed, it had better be something extremely important for it to be opened
     * The "You know I'm Working" Rule - If someone knows that you're working, they need to let you work

 1. ## Get out of the house